shadowed1/ChromeOS_PowerControl/README.md

 - Thanks to WesBosch for helping me learn to make an installer: https://github.com/WesBosch
-- Thanks to DennyL for showing me how to enable sudo on crosh which gave me a lot of ideas.
+- Thanks to DennyL on ChromeOS discord for showing me how to enable sudo on crosh, test out PowerControl, and provide many great suggestions.